UPDATED POST: this first went live YEARS ago so please excuse the incredibly basic review format

 Being what it is, there is very little in the way of exposure control apart from a slider which will dictate how light or dark the finished print will be.
-This is handy for fine tuning your exposure when it come to making images in more of a trial and error matter over any kind of precice metering.
+This is handy for fine tuning your exposure when it come to making images, a more “trial and error” approach rather than any kind of precise metering.

-Even with the somewhat basic exposure system the camera does have some interesting fetures, including: a portrait lens, and the option to use flash or not for an image due to having a double shutter button.
+Even with the limitations of this basic exposure system, the camera does have some interesting features, including: a portrait lens, and the option to use flash or not for an image, due to having a double shutter button.
 The images above were shot using the new Impossible Project film which is actually quite nice as they offer a range of frame styles and the option to have monochrome or colour film.